Just What Is Chaplaincy?

 by David B. Plummer

-In the seven years that I have served within the endorsing community, I frequently receive calls asking that very question.
-Such calls often included questions about the necessity of education and professional experience, the locations of the chaplaincy fields, the role of chaplains, and a myriad of other highly specialized questions.
+In the twenty-two years that I have served within the endorsing community, I receive calls asking that very question.
+Such calls often included questions about the necessity and quantity of education and professional experience, the locations of the chaplaincy fields, the role of chaplains, and a myriad of other highly specialized questions.

 So, just what is chaplaincy?
 Chaplaincy is a very specialized ministry where the minister serves not in a church nor "para-church" ministry, but in an institutional setting.
 The chaplain ministers not to a congregation, but to the public at-large.
 The people who make up this community may wear military uniforms, hospital gowns, hard hats, badges, and inmate orange-glow jumpsuits.
 Like the Apostle Paul, chaplains are generally "tent-makers": they usually have institutional administrative and staff jobs in addition to their ministries.
 But that is acceptable to chaplains, for serving in such "non-ministry" roles puts them in places where people – people with needs who ordinarily would never darken the doors of a church (much less talk to a minister) – come to talk and interact with the chaplain.
 The chaplain is there to listen, care, and respond appropriately to the agenda of the client.
 Such is the ministry of chaplaincy.